opengeogroep/safetymaps-onboard/README.md

 ## Functionality

-The fullscreen safetymapsDBK viewer is designed to work as a static web application as much as possible but that is not always feasable, therefore the following web API functionality is included in this project.
+The fullscreen safetymapsDBK viewer is designed to work as a static web application as much as possible but searching a large adress index is not workable in JavaScript, therefore the following web API functionality is included in this project.

 Command line config:
- `-port \<port\>`: Port to start server on, default 1080
+ - `-port <port>`: Port to start server on, default 1080

 ### Location search

-Path: /q/\<term\>
+Path: `/q/<term>`
 Command line config:
-  `-search-db \<dir\>`: Directory containing the compressed Lucene index `-search-var \`<dir\>': Directory to store uncompressed index, default 'var' Configuring safetymaps fullscreen:
+  `-search-db \<dir\>`: Directory containing the compressed Lucene index
+  `-search-var \`<dir\>': Directory to store uncompressed index, default 'var'
+Configuring safetymaps fullscreen:
 ```
 if(!dbkjs.options.urls) {
   dbkjs.options.urls = {};